deannabdz/mustainreeds-eleventy-netlify/pages/home.md

   key: Home
   order: 0
 ---
-<h1 style="text-align:center;">Purchase Oboe Reeds</h1>
+<h1 style="text-align:center;">Oboe Reeds Handmade by Kyle Mustain</h1>

-When I have extra reeds available, I sell them through this website.
+Reeds handmade by me with the same materials I use for my orchestra reeds.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet sollicitudin lectus.
-Nulla feugiat augue aliquet diam condimentum, non posuere enim imperdiet.
-Curabitur cursus non sapien eget interdum.
-Suspendisse sit amet sapien nibh.
-Phasellus commodo, tortor quis sollicitudin auctor, sem sem facilisis libero, mattis ultrices purus felis et ligula.
+When I have extra reeds, I will make them available for purchase on this website.

 <div class="paypal-button">
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">